nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 the wifi-mac-ofdma examples), which determines the Access Category that handles the packet.
 By default, wifi MAC queues support flow control, hence upper layers do not forward a packet down if there is no room for it in the corresponding MAC queue.
+Wifi MAC queues do not support dynamic queue limits (byte queue limits); therefore, there is no backpressure into the traffic control layer until the WifiMacQueue for an access category is completely full (i.e., when the queue depth reaches the value of the MaxSize attribute, which defaults to 500 packets).
+TCP small queues (TSQ) [corbet2012]_ is a Linux feature that provides feedback from the Wi-Fi device to the socket layer, to control how much data is queued at the Wi-Fi level.  |ns3| TCP does not implement TSQ, nor does the WifiNetDevice provide that specific feedback (although some use of the existing trace sources may be enough to support it).
+Regardless, experimental tests have demonstrated that TSQ interferes with Wi-Fi aggregation on uplink transfers [grazia2022]_.
 Packets stay in the wifi MAC queue until they are acknowledged or discarded.
 A packet may be discarded because, e.g., its lifetime expired (i.e., it stayed in the queue for too long) or the maximum number of retries was reached.
 The maximum lifetime for a packet can